OzturkVedat/SpeechProcessing_Mobile/README.md

 ## Requirements

-- Python 3.x
-- Docker (for containerization)
+- Docker Engine
-- CUDA supported hardware with GPU (CPU is ignored, as it can yield slow responses)
+- CUDA supported hardware with GPU (CPU is ignored in this project, as it can yield slow responses)

 ## Installation